-Ballynoe House is situated close to the boundary of the Upper & Lower Old Red Sandstone (Devonian).
+Geologically speaking, Ballynoe House is situated in the middle of the Upper & Lower Old Red Sandstone (Devonian), so is about 370 million years old.
 The Devonian Period of the Palaeozoic Era lasted from 417 million years ago to 354 million years ago.
 Ardfield (“The Mountain”) is made of harder and younger rocks of Carboniferous age.
 The Carboniferous Period lasted from about 359.2 to 299 million years ago, during the late Palaeozoic Era.

 The beds of rock in West Cork are highly folded.
 The near-vertical beds provide dramatic erosional features along the coast.
 Tight folds can be seen in cliff faces, such as the one exposed at the western end of Sandscove.

 The unstable cliff at the eastern end of Red Strand doesn’t look much from a distance and is easily ignored when you stroll along the beach.
 From a geologist’s point of view, the rocks exposed within the beach don’t look that interesting.
 With my geology hat on (rarely used these days) a mooch around the base of the cliff turned out to be far more interesting than expected.

 The section exposed along the beach is very close to the actual rocks that run below Ballynoe House (red & green respectively on the old geology map) and are part of the sequence belonging to the Upper Old Red Sandstone (Devonian).
 You can get a good insight into the depositional environment of the time, with red- and grey-banded sandstone (perhaps what may have partially contributed to Red Strand’s name) indicating alternating oxygen-rich and oxygen-poor water, and what appear to be trace fossils (possibly worm burrows).
 At a time when almost all life on Earth was in the sea, this appears to be alluvial (river), beach or tidal estuary.